 What is Occupational Therapy?

 Occupation therapy is a therapeutic approach that plays a vital role in helping people overcome the effects of disability caused by illness or accident, to carry out everyday tasks or occupations to the full potential.
-It focuses on daily activities and tasks that matters the most to the patient and pushes them to be as independent as possible to enhance their health and well-being.
+It focuses on daily activities and tasks that matter the most to the patient and pushes them to be as independent as possible to enhance their health and well-being.

 Occupational therapists work with adults and children of all ages with a wide range of conditions; most commonly those who have difficulties due to a mental health illness, physical or learning disabilities.